prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/natural-language-processor/project-example.md

 # Freestyle Project Example - Natural Language Processor

-Use Python to perform Natural Language Processing
+Use Python to perform Natural Language Processing.

 For optional further exploration, store the results in a CSV file or a database, or send the results by email.